Frequently asked questions

 How much does senior living cost?

-The cost to live at East Troy Manor varies so please call us.
+The cost at our facility varies so please call us.
 Our Business and Social Services offices will help you understand your options prior to move-in.
-We accept Medicare, Medicaid, HMOs, Medicare replacements, long term insurance and private pay, with some limitations.
+We accept private pay, Medicare, Medicaid, Medicare replacements, long term insurance and private pay, with some limitations.

 What training does your staff get?